H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 12. **AU-02 Developer Impersonation Guard confirmed active** as of March 25, 2026.
 See §33.5.3 and §33.13.
 13. **Phase 3.75 → Phase 3.5 merge confirmed complete** — no regression observed during this sprint's end-to-end testing.
 See §33.5 and §33.13.

+**★ March 28, 2026 additional confirmations:**

+14. **`jarvis-memory:8056` secured** — durable BBB audit trail active; all BBB gate decisions in this pipeline are now persistently logged with `_auth()` and `JARVIS_API_KEY` authentication. `barrier_stats` ephemeral counts are now complemented by durable per-decision records.
+See §33.2, §33.4, §33.7.
+15. **ChromaDB full audit confirmed** — ★ 40 active collections / 6,675,442 total vectors; `psychological_rag` restored to 968 docs; `spiritual_rag` deduplicated (−19,338 vectors); `autonomous_learner` estimated ~23,773+ records.
+16. **`msjarvis:5433` restored** — ★ 5,416,521 GBIM entities with `confidence_decay` metadata; governance corpus entities now carry graded temporal confidence for episodic audit flagging.
+17. **`msjarvisgis:5432` confirmed** — ★ 91 GB PostGIS, 501 tables, 993 ZCTA centroids; spatial substrate for GIS RAG queries confirmed at full scope.
+18. **LLM ensemble confirmed** — ★ 22 proxies registered / 21 active in 96/96 Up count.

 ---

 ## 33.1 Roles of the Core Models

 In the current deployment, the live system assigns three primary roles to language models and services.

-**Task execution (experts).** 21 reliably active expert models (22 proxies total; BakLLaVA at port 8211 permanently disabled via name-check guard; StarCoder2 at port 8207 frequently returns 0-character responses on community-domain queries) are exposed behind lightweight proxy containers (`llm1-proxy` through `llm22-proxy`, confirmed running at `127.0.0.1:8201–8222`).
-For each consensus request, all active models receive the same composite prompt — which already includes Phase 1.45 community memory from `autonomous_learner` (21,181 records as of March 18, 2026; growing ~288/day — see §33.3 for current count note), PostgreSQL-sourced RAG context from `jarvis-spiritual-rag` (port 8005, queries GBIM collections), PostgreSQL GeoDB context from `jarvis-gis-rag` (port 8004), container-state hints, and orchestration directives — and generate independent candidate answers.
+**Task execution (experts).** ★ 21 reliably active expert models (22 proxies total — ★ 22 registered / 21 active confirmed March 28; BakLLaVA at port 8211 permanently disabled via name-check guard; StarCoder2 at port 8207 frequently returns 0-character responses on community-domain queries) are exposed behind lightweight proxy containers (`llm1-proxy` through `llm22-proxy`, confirmed running at `127.0.0.1:8201–8222`).
+For each consensus request, all active models receive the same composite prompt — which already includes Phase 1.45 community memory from `autonomous_learner` (★ ~23,773+ records as of March 28, growing ~288/day — see §33.3 for live count verification), PostgreSQL-sourced RAG context from `jarvis-spiritual-rag` (port 8005, queries GBIM collections in `msjarvis:5433` ★), PostgreSQL GeoDB context from `jarvis-gis-rag` (port 8004, queries `gisdb:5432` ★ — 91 GB PostGIS, 501 tables, 993 ZCTA centroids), container-state hints, and orchestration directives — and generate independent candidate answers.
 The proxy architecture prevents Ollama overload.
 Model proxies are dispatched **sequentially** to prevent Ollama resource exhaustion.

 **Structural transformation.** The LM Synthesizer (port 8001) calls `jarvis-ollama:11434/api/generate` directly with `llama3.1:latest` and the Ms. Egeria Jarvis persona prompt injected.
 It does not route through `jarvis-roche-llm` (corrected March 18, 2026).
-The previously separate Phase 3.5 (LM Synthesizer refinement) and Phase 3.75 (Final LLM Polish via llm22-proxy) have been merged into a single Ollama call (Phase 3.5). **Phase 3.75 is permanently eliminated; merge confirmed complete with no regression observed during the March 22–25 sprint.** **The LM Synthesizer is called exclusively from `main_brain.py` Phase 3.5 — `judge_pipeline.py` must not call it (duplicate call removed March 22, 2026).**
+The previously separate Phase 3.5 (LM Synthesizer refinement) and Phase 3.75 (Final LLM Polish via llm22-proxy) have been merged into a single Ollama call (Phase 3.5). **Phase 3.75 is permanently eliminated; merge confirmed complete with no regression observed during the March 22–25 sprint.** **The LM Synthesizer is called exclusively from `main_brain.py` Phase 3.5 — `judge_pipeline.py` must not call it (duplicate call removed March 22, 2026).** ★ All LM Synthesizer invocations and associated BBB gate decisions are now durably logged at `jarvis-memory:8056` (secured March 28).

 **Evaluation and critique.** Evaluation is handled by a 5-service judge pipeline composed of `jarvis-judge-pipeline` (coordinator, port 7239) and four specialized FastAPI services: `judge-truth` (7230), `judge-consistency` (7231), `judge-alignment` (7232), and `judge-ethics` (7233).
-All five are now compose-managed with `restart: unless-stopped`.
+All five are compose-managed with `restart: unless-stopped` and ★ confirmed Up in the March 28 96/96 count.
 The pipeline orchestrator calls all four judges in parallel via `asyncio.gather()` against the consensus answer only — the raw_responses dump is no longer sent to judges (March 16, 2026).
-The pipeline coordinator now issues a live `bbb_check_verdict` call to `jarvis-blood-brain-barrier:8016/filter` after aggregation (March 21, 2026).
+The pipeline coordinator now issues a live `bbb_check_verdict` call to `jarvis-blood-brain-barrier:8016/filter` after aggregation (March 21, 2026). ★ All `bbb_check_verdict` gate decisions are now durably logged at `jarvis-memory:8056` (secured March 28).

-Separating experts, transformers, judges, and persona layers makes behavior more inspectable and allows misalignments to be localized to particular components while maintaining PostgreSQL as the ground truth anchor.
+Separating experts, transformers, judges, and persona layers makes behavior more inspectable and allows misalignments to be localized to particular components while maintaining PostgreSQL as the ground truth anchor (`msjarvis:5433` ★ — 5,416,521 GBIM entities with `confidence_decay` metadata; `gisdb:5432` ★ — 91 GB, 501 tables, 993 ZCTA centroids).

 ---